aleshaleksey/fansys23/04-combat.md

 ___
 ### Targeted attacks

 A targeted attack is an attack made specifically against an entity that involves the attacker making a [NAP] or [SAP] based roll against the target.
+Attacks that cause the target to make a save are also targeted attacks if they have a target of "1 entity".
 Usually these do damage, but they can also have other effects, for example the "grapple" manoeuvre.

 ___
 ### Attacks and damage bonuses